 - After surgery one may feel frustrated, angry, or sad.
 Talking through emotions with a friend or a therapist can bring down these negative feelings.

 Here at Minimally Invasive and Bloodless Heart Surgery, we are continuously evolving towards better outcomes and a minimally invasive heart surgery approach that is low impact and scarless.
 Our minimally invasive techniques have radically changed our patients’ heart surgery experience and postoperative recovery.
+We are here to educate and help you with your emotional changes after open heart surgery.
 Contact us to schedule an appointment.